sparrell/SwTransparencyDocNames/flavors.md

 because it is clear to me that different stakeholders have different assumptions on the which 'flavor' of document is meant by that term.
-I.e. SBOM one of the flavors that needs clarification and we need either qualifiers or different terms to distinguish the 'flavors'.

 I believe that we will talk past each other less, if we understand 'which flavor' is under discussion